Colby Williams: Professional

 Williams was drafted 173rd overall by the Washington Capitals in the sixth round of the 2015 NHL Entry Draft.
 On 22 October 2016, he made his professional debut with the Capitals' AHL affiliate, the Hershey Bears, in a 5–2 win against the Bridgeport Sound Tigers, recording his first AHL assist.
 On 4 November 2016, he scored his first professional goal in a 3–2 overtime win against the Springfield Thunderbirds, which was the game-winning goal in his two-point performance.
 He ultimately recorded four goals and 12 assists in 60 appearances for the Bears in his first professional season, winning the Bears' rookie of the year award.

 The Capitals signed Williams to a two-year entry-level contract on 2 March 2017.
 In the 2017–18 AHL season, he played 69 games with three goals and 14 assists for the Bears.
 In the 2018–19 AHL season, he played 36 games with ten assists.
 The Capitals re-signed Williams to a one-year two-way contract extension on 13 July 2019, where he appeared in 31 games with six assists for the Hershey Bears in the 2019–20 AHL season.

 On 8 January 2021, the Belleville Senators signed Williams to a one-year AHL contract.

 As a free agent from the Senators, Williams signed his first contract abroad after agreeing to a one-year contract with Russian club, Admiral Vladivostok of the KHL, on July 20, 2022.

+After splitting the 2025–26 season with CSKA Moscow and Lada Togliatti, Williams as a free agent opted to continue his tenure in the KHL, agreeing to a one-year deal with HC Sochi on June 4, 2026.